 In Bhutan, archery competitions are fought and won around a target the size of a plate shot at from one hundred and forty meters away.
 Two opposing teams line up against each other and attempt to shoot this laughably small dot upon the horizon.
 To hit the target is rare and whenever an archer makes a shot, custom dictates that both teams erupt into song and dance, kicking one leg back and forth in a kind of can-can movement.
 These die-hard archers had walked for nearly two days to reach this remote village for an annual competition.
 For many in Bhutan, daydreams of representing Bhutan at archery in the Olympics are never far away.

 We set up our tent right in front of Jomalhari and watched the clouds dance over the shining glaciers creaking and moaning in the midday heat.
+The landscapes are incredibly picturesque and these photos of Bhutan are proof of its natural beauty!
 The ruins of a Bhutanese fortress howled as the wind rushed through ancient corridors, prayer flags launching into the sky and then dragged back to earth by their rope anchors and the bending trees from which they were strung.

 Heading back to camp we stopped at a small farm house occupied by an elderly man and his wife, who greeted us in the traditional Bhutanese fashion.